theicfire/makefiletutorial/src/index.md

 	touch some_file
 ```

 Here, the target `some_file` "depends" on `other_file`.
 When we run `make`, the default target (`some_file`, since it's first) will get called.
-It will first look at its list of *dependencies*, and if any of them are older, it will first run the targets for those dependencies, and then run itself.
+It will first look at its list of *dependencies*, and if any of them are newer than the target file `some_file`, it will first run the targets for those dependencies, and then run itself.
 The second time this is run, neither target will run because both targets exist.
 ```makefile
 some_file: other_file
 	echo "This will run second, because it depends on other_file"